harishpakala/AAS_Registry/README.md

 ## Dependencies

 :one: Thy project is written in Python 3.7 <br />
-:two: All the Python depdencies are specified in the [requirements.txt]() <br />
+:two: All the Python dependencies are specified in the [requirements.txt]() <br />
 :three: The project uses mongodb as the backend database for storing the shell descriptors. <br />
 :four: The project mandates use of an MQTT server for exchange of information in 14.0 Json language. <br />
-:five: AAS descriptors are represented in JSON format as specified in [AAS Detail Part 2](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part_2_V1.html), a new Json schema definitionis created in accordance  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; with  the AAS meta  model as specified in [AAS Detail Part 1](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html).
+:five: AAS descriptors are represented in JSON format as specified in [AAS Detail Part 2](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part_2_V1.html), a new Json schema definition is created in accordance  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; with  the AAS meta  model as specified in [AAS Detail Part 1](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html).
 The registration and modification requests are validated using this json schema.<br />
 :six: The LIA OVGU development uses eclipse editor, accordingly eclipse related project files are provided in the repository.